 Although this case occurred in the context of a unionized workplace, the decision is equally relevant to employers whose employees are not unionized.

 This case affirms the relationship between work and compensation: requiring work in exchange for compensation is a bona fide occupational requirement and entirely reasonable.
-Accordingly, compensating full-time employees with greater benefits than part-time employees based on their working hours is not discrimination under the Code.
+Accordingly, compensating full-time employees with greater benefit entitlements than part-time employees based on their working hours is not discrimination under the Code.

 However, we caution employers who choose to continue to provide full-time benefits to an employee working reduced hours as an accommodation to clearly specify how long the gratuitous supplement of benefits will continue.
 For example, an employer may wish to extend the arrangement only to the point where medical documentation indicates that the employee’s need for reduced hours is permanent, or that there is no reasonable expectation of a return to full-time hours.

 Minken Employment Lawyers is your source for expert advice and advocacy on today’s employment law issues.
-If you have any questions on accommodation and compensation during this time, including benefits, please contact us or call us at 905-477-7011.
+If you have any questions on benefit entitlements, or accommodation and compensation during this time, please contact us or call us at 905-477-7011.
 Sign up for our newsletter to receive up-to-date Employment Law information, including new legislation and Court decisions impacting your workplace.

 Please note that this article is for informational purposes only and does not constitute legal advice.